Complaint ProcessThe special education complaint process with federal and state law resource links.

 - Signature and contact information for the complainant

 - Child’s name, address, and school if alleging violations that are child specific

 - Proposed resolutions

-The complainant may use the model complaint form (DOC) or write a letter to file the complaint.
+The complainant may use the model complaint form (PDF) or write a letter to file the complaint.

 Where is a complaint filed?

 Procedural Safeguards Referral Service (PSRS)

 1430 N Street, Suite 2401

 Several timelines apply to the complaint investigation process: